Tanobuon/Homework1/README.md

 ---
 * ### What has been the business impact of this company so far?

-     Cryptocurreny exchanges had a strong impact on the society transforming a niche technology on a mainstream trend.
+     Cryptocurreny exchanges had a strong impact on the society transforming a niche technology on a mainstream thing.
+     Coinspot followed the positive trend of other companies in this domain, increasing constantly and exponentially his number of users and trading volumes.

 * ### What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?